fcorbelli/zpaqfranz/README.md

 # Seeing is believing ("real world")

-I thought it's best to show the difference, for those who don't do (zfs) server backups.
+I thought it's best to show the difference for a more realistic example.

-Physical (small fileserve) Xeon machine with 8 cores, 64GB RAM and NVMe disks, plus Solaris-based NAS, 1Gb ethernet
+Physical (small fileserver) Xeon machine with 8 cores, 64GB RAM and NVMe disks, plus Solaris-based NAS, 1Gb ethernet

 Rsync update from filesystem to filesystem (real speed)